Pesto Pasta Salad Recipe

 Historical Notes for this Recipe:

-This Pesto Pasta Salad recipe was first posted in 2010 made with regular Rotini Pasta.
-After I became a fan of Palmini Low-Carb Pasta I updated the post in 2021 to include a version made with Palmini Pasta.
-It was last updated with more information and the option to use Fiber Gourmet Light Pasta in 2023.
+This recipe for a tasty vegetarian Pesto Pasta Salad was first posted in 2010 made with regular Rotini Pasta.
+After I started eating fewer carbs, I updated the post to include a version made with Palmini Pasta or Fiber Gourmet Light Pasta.
+It was last updated with more information in 2025.

 oneshotbeyond, thank you!